jinghaocao/jinghaocao.github.io/index.md

 Prior to that, I earned my Bachelor's (2017–2021) and Master's (2021–2022) degrees in Mathematics with distinction from ETH Zurich, including a year abroad (2019–2020) at Imperial College London (UK).

 I am fluent in Chinese, English, and German.
-My Chinese name is 曹景皓 (Cao Jinghao).
+My Chinese name is 曹景皓 (Cáo Jǐng Hào).

 ---